andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 with a flawless pirouette that could only be described as Baryshnikovian.
 The quality of the pirouette is only surpassed by my immense modesty.

-It wasn't long before I goofed again, just a couple passes later during the military marching sequence.
+But it wasn't long before I goofed again, just a couple passes later during the military marching sequence.
 This section features a completely different walking pattern from the past half hour.
 I make it through the first couple laps just fine then on the third lap, for whatever reason, my brain lapses and I forget the (Nutcracker/step together/9-step/whatever name we feel like that day), which throws off my steps from my comrades.
-But thankfully we've rehearsed this so many dang times that I keep my composure and take a little stutter step before our skip and get back on schedule.
+Thankfully we've rehearsed this so many dang times that I'm able to keep my composure and take a little stutter step before our skip to get back on schedule.

-But since all my mental energy was focused on fixing my mistake, I have completely lost my count.
-And as I mentioned this section has a skip on the 4-count.
-Because of our extensive rehearsals I have a pretty good *feel* for where the skip should go; but my ace in the hole is walking right next to me.
+But since all my mental energy was focused on fixing my mistake I have completely lost my count, which puts me in a bit of a pickle since this section has a skip on the 4-count.
+Again, because of our extensive rehearsals, I have a pretty good *feel* for where the skip should go; but my ace in the hole is walking right next to me.
 Renay, I find, attacks the skip with an aggressiveness that could likely qualify her for the triple jump at the Olympics.
 I mean she *really* loads up for it.
 These